blackboxnlp/blackboxnlp.github.io/index.md

 Authors of accepted archival papers should upload the final version of their paper to the submission system by the camera-ready deadline.
 Authors may use **one extra page** to address reviewer comments, for a total of nine pages + references.
 Broader Impacts/Ethics and Limitations sections are optional and can be included on a 10th page.

 ## Contact
-Please contact the organizers at blackboxnlp@googlegroups.com for any questions.
+Please contact the organizers at <a href="mailto:blackboxnlp@googlegroups.com">blackboxnlp@googlegroups.com</a> for any questions.

 ## Previous workshops